whitewater-guide/whitewater-guide/docs/build_and_deploy.md

 Here is the build sequence:
 - Bundle web-client using webpack
 - Bundle backend using meteor's own build system.
-This step is done inside dedicated docker container, so binary dependencies like `sharp` are built in same environment as production.
+This step must be done inside dedicated docker container, so binary dependencies like `sharp` are built in same environment as production.
 - Merge them into one archive, as it is easier to upload and chown later
-- This three steps are automated in `build.sh` script
 - Check if meteor version was changed, or some changes were made to `backend/settings.production.json`.
   In this case, passenger base image `doomsower/whitewater_passenger_base` must be rebuilt, see next step.
 - Use this command to build passenger base image: